 The deaths in these two titles ran the gamut from newly minted minor characters seemingly created just so they could die to major Marvel heroes with substantial fanbases and decades of history.
 Does that distinction matter in a genre that takes such a light view of death?

 Spoilers for Uncanny Avengers and Avengers Arena follow.

 I've been meaning to get more into Judge Dredd for a while now.
 I picked up a few of the classic stories back in October with the beautifully designed collections of The Dark Judges and The Cursed Earth, and I've read bits and pieces from the issues of 2000 AD that I come across, but to be honest, it can be difficult to figure out a place to really jump in...

 With the Avengers Academy concluding in November and the Runaways cast currently without an ongoing series to call home, fans of Marvel's younger generation of heroes and villains may be wondering what's next for their favorite characters...

 Superhero comics have with increasing frequency been turning out stories that match epic scope with epic length, with massive world-saving adventures featuring casts of hundreds covering several issue-long arcs crossing over into multiple other books with spin-offs and tie-ins...

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://comicsalliance.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://comicsalliance.com using your original account information.